Time Interfaces in Bianisotropic Media: Bianisotropic Media

 \subsection{Fundamental field effects at bianisotropic spatial interfaces}

-Let us consider spatial interfaces between free space and half-spaces filled by lossless bianisotropic media of different classes.
+Let us consider spatial interfaces between half-spaces filled by lossless isotropic magnetodielectrics such as free space and bianisotropic media of different classes.
 For simplicity, we assume uniaxial structures, where the unit vector $\_b$ is orthogonal to the interface, and all the pseudo-chirality and pseudo-Tellegen parameters $\kappa_{{\/F}i}$ and $\chi_{{\/F}i}$ equal zero.
 The permittivity and permeability response is isotropic.
 Also, we suppose that a linearly polarized plane wave is normally incident from a bianisotropic medium on the interface.
-Under these assumptions, the structure possesses uniaxial symmetry with the only preferred direction that is normal to the interface.
-Due to the magnetoelectric coupling in the medium in front of the interface, the following effects can take place:
+Under these conditions, the structure possesses uniaxial symmetry with the only preferred direction that is normal to the interface.
+Due to the magnetoelectric coupling in the medium in front of the interface, the following effects can take place (schematically illustrated in Fig.~\ref{fig_space} and with mathematical details given in the Appendix):

 \begin{enumerate}